“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 6. Startup Blog by Compete Themes

 Want a cool new blog design for your site?
-Startup Blog has been designed especially for tech niches like web development, internet marketing, and app development blogs.
+Startup Blog has been designed especially for tech niches like web development, internet marketing, app development, and any blogs run by startups.

 If you’ve got some important pages or offers to share with your visitors, the slider makes this simple.
 Feature any pages you want or simply include the latest posts.
 You can even remove the navigation and display a single slide to turn it into a header section advertising one page or post on the site.